shin-myapps/Obsidian-Google-Drive/README.md

     1. Open Google Drive and download the entire Obsidian folder to your new device
     2. Move the Obsidian folder to the location where you want your vault to be
     3. Open Obsidian and set the vault location to the folder you just moved
-    4. Enable the Google Drive Sync plugin in Obsidian
--   If you activate the plugin on a new device without downloading the Obsidian folder from Google Drive, the plugin will start downloading from Google Drive as per a typical sync, which could take an extremely long amount of time depending on the number of notes in Google Drive
+-   If you activate the plugin on a new device without downloading the Obsidian folder from Google Drive, the plugin will start downloading from Google Drive as per a typical sync, which could take an extremely long amount of time depending on the number of notes in Google Drive, but it would still work (we suggest the above method instead)

 ## Notes